← Back to QuantegyAI

 Routing to the Right Tool

-With a toolbox of options, which one fits the request?
-Activity: send different questions through a router and watch it dispatch each to the calculator, the lookup, the calendar, or search.
-AI anchor: tool selection is the decision an agent makes on every single step.
+Given a set of available tools, which one is appropriate for the request?
+Activity: send different questions through a router and observe it dispatch each to the calculator, the lookup, the calendar, or search.
+AI anchor: tool selection is the decision an agent makes at every step.

 Module 7